aurule/rolldembones/README.md

 ## Plain

 This die type represents a basic numeric die.
+Plain dice are automatically used when the die type is a number, representing number of sides for those diec.

+Plain dice use spread mode by default.
+When tally mode is forced, they count 1 whenever the highest face is rolled.

 ## New World of Darkness (nwod)